tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/云数据库 MongoDB/操作指南/免认证访问_intl_en.md

 ### (Optical) Upgrading the kernel version
 >?To enable unauthorized access, the existing instances created before the unauthorized access feature became available need upgrade their kernel versions first.

 1. Log in to the [TencentDB for MongoDB console](https://console.cloud.tencent.com/mongodb).
-In the instance list, select a region, click an instance name/ID, and enter the instance details page.
+In the instance list, select a region, click an instance ID, and enter the instance details page.
 2. Click **Upgrade** to the right of **Unauthorized Access** in the **Basic Info** section.
 ![](https://main.qcloudimg.com/raw/86de5591810d175b3f894802850d334a.png)
 3. In the pop-up dialog box, click **OK**.